galaxyproject/galaxy-hub/src/events/2018-pag/index.md

 image: /src/events/2018-pag/galaxy-at-pag-2018.png
 ---

 Galaxy will be at [Plant and Animal Genome XXVI (PAG 2018)](http://www.intlpag.org/), being held in San Diego, California, United States, January 13-17.
-Ther will also be pre-conference events this year as well.
+There will also be pre-conference events this year as well.

 | Date | Time | Topic | Session | Links | Contact |
 | ---- | :----: | ---- | ---- | ---- | ---- |